Donetta M. D'Innocenzo

 James M. D'Innocenzo

 Donetta has served in the executive and legislative branches of PA government.
 From 1984-1995 she provided service to the PA Senate as Comptroller, Acting Chief Clerk and Director of Computer Services.
 In the Department of General Services from 1995-1998 she was executive assistant to the Secretary creating the PA Coalition of Small Business Advocates.
 In addition, she directed two statewide programs dedicated to non-discrimination in state contracting.
 Following her career in public service, she formed and directed a small business which provided strategic consulting services to clients in various vertical markets.
 Donetta has been awarded the PA 50 Best Women in Business and Shippensburg University Outstanding Alumnus Awards.
-She is a past president of the Central PA Leukemia Lymphoma Society and a current member of their Advocacy Committee, a founding member of the South Central PA Counter-terrrorism Task Force subcommittee on business and industry, a founding member and past president of the Central PA Infragard Chapter.
+She is a past president of the Central PA Leukemia Lymphoma Society and a current member of their Advocacy Committee, a founding member of the South Central PA Counter-terrorism Task Force subcommittee on business and industry, a founding member and past president of the Central PA Infragard Chapter.
 Donetta is also a former member of the Shippensburg University Alumni board and the Casper Glattfelder Association of America board.
-She has four grown children and one granddaughter.
+She and her husband have four grown children and two granddaughters.

 Office of the Chief Clerk of the Senate